ahavens/Sort-Project/README.md

 # Sort-Project
-Data Structures project designed to sort a file in the fastest time possible
+Data Structures project designed to sort a file in the fastest time possible.
+Original Repo deleted.